gnebbia/vim_notes/sections/working_with_multiple_files.md

                          arglist
 * `bufdo bd`            "closes all the buffers except the current one

-The e flag in a substution warns if the pattern is not found.
+The `e` flag in a substitution warns if the pattern is not found.